Cookies on the UK Anti-Doping website

 Doping Control Personnel are authorised by UKAD to conduct testing in the UK.
 A pool of approximately 200 Blood Collection Officer (BCOs), Doping Control Officers (DCOs) and Chaperones are trained accredited to comply with the International Standards for Testing and Investigations (ISTI).
 DCOs in the UK are trained and accredited to notify and chaperone athletes, observe sample collection and process samples.
 UKAD's team of trained chaperones are authorised by the organisation to assist the DCOs in notifying and chaperoning athletes until they report to the doping control station.
 Chaperones have recently been trained and accredited to witness sample provision.

 UKAD also has a team of Blood Collection Officers (BCOs).
 They are all trained phlebotomists (people trained to draw blood) and collect samples for blood testing.
-All UKAD BCOs are in the process of being trained and accredited on all Chaperone duties.
+All UKAD BCOs are trained and accredited on all Chaperone duties.

 The doping control scheme has been in existence in the UK since 1990, when Doping Control Personnel conducted tests, firstly on behalf of National Governing Bodies (NGBs), and then under the GB Sports Council prior to UK Sport being formed in 1996.
 In 2009, UKAD formed as the UK's first independent National Anti-Doping Organisation (NADO) and manages Doping Control Personnel as part of the organisation's operations.